 Homemade Marshmallow Recipe

-Easily create these fluffy, sweet treats; perfect for topping homemade hot cocoa or creating a gooey center in s'mores.
+These fluffy, sweet treats are perfect for topping homemade hot cocoa or creating a gooey center in s'mores.

 1/4 cup cornstarch